-How Much Water Does Wool Use For Farming & Processing/Manufacturing?
+How Much Water Does Wool Use?

-- Water is used from raising the sheep to cleaning the fiber
+Water is used from raising the sheep to cleaning the fiber

-- It takes approximately 500,000 liters of water to manufacture a metric ton of wool, and this figure is even higher when the sheep in question are fed in confined quarters, where extra water is required to manage the manure.
+It takes approximately 500,000 liters of water to manufacture a metric ton of wool, and this figure is even higher when the sheep in question are fed in confined quarters, where extra water is required to manage the manure.

 – treehugger.com, and slate.com

-Water can also be heavily used in the processing stage to wash and clean the wool before spinning it into a yarn
+Water can also be heavily used in the processing stage to wash and clean the wool before spinning it into a yarn (blackberry-ridge.com)

-Carbon Footprint Of Wool, & Energy Use
+Carbon Footprint Of Wool

 Sheep belch 20 to 30 liters of climate-changing methane per day

 In New Zealand, home to 45 million sheep (to under 5 million people), more than half of the nation’s greenhouse gas emissions come from their livestock (like sheep)

 Sheep are part of the natural carbon cycle, consuming the organic carbon stored in plants and converting it to wool.

-- Wool is a short-term store of natural, renewable carbon.
-Pure organic carbon makes up 50% of the weight of wool, higher than cotton (40%) or wood pulp-derived regenerated cellulosic such as viscose (24%).
+[This 50% number is] higher than cotton (40%) or wood pulp-derived regenerated cellulosic such as viscose (24%).

-How Much Pesticide & Fertilizer Does Wool Use
+How Much Pesticide & Fertilizer Does Wool Use?

 There’s two potential ways for pesticides & fertilizers to be used in wool farming:

-- if the sheep are sprayed with any type of insect or pest chemical spray (like they are in some countries)
+– If the sheep are sprayed with any type of insect or pest chemical spray (like they are in some countries)

 – if the sheep are fed on a feed crop in addition to, or, instead of eating grass on pasture land – the crops need to be fertilized and sprayed with a pesticide

-Wool, & Soil Health & Land Degradation
+Wool, Soil Health, & Soil & Land Degradation

 It depends how the sheep are farmed.

-The more they are pasture farmed and rotated to different pastures, the less damage they do, and they can actually have a positive effect on the soil because their manure can organically drop nutrients back into the soil.
+In some instances, animals can actually have a positive effect on the soil because their manure can organically drop nutrients back into the soil.

-Something to keep in mind, is that in terms of land use, wool might only need grazing land or pasture land, compared to other fibres which might need more fertile soil – so sheep might be able to make use of land that some plant grown fibres can’t.
+In terms of land use, wool might only need grazing land or pasture land, compared to other fibres which might need more fertile soil – so sheep might be able to make use of land that some plant grown fibres can’t.